Erikline/Face2Face_FileTransfer/README_en.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-See the `LICENSE` file for full details. *(Note: Please add the LICENSE file if not already included)*
+See the `LICENSE` file for full details.